 top of page

-In short – OPALS is designed to cut losses to construction employers arising from accidents and work related ill health.
-By harnessing the power of worker engagement OPALS aims to deliver benefits in worker education, harm prevention, productivity, and site safety, to construction employers and the wider industry.
+OPALs is designed to cut losses to construction employers arising from accidents and work related ill health.
+By harnessing the power of Worker Engagement, OPALs aims to deliver benefits in worker education, harm prevention, productivity, and site safety, to construction employers and the wider industry.

-The construction industry in UK has over 2m workers, over half of which work for the largest 700 employers.
-The biggest 100 employers employers have a combined turnover of over £70Bn, and collectively spend many millions of pounds on H&S training
+The construction industry in the UK has over 2m workers, over half of which work for the largest 700 employers.
+The biggest 100 employers employers have a combined turnover of over £70Bn, and collectively spend many millions of pounds on H&S training.

 To make things worse;